Eça de Queiroz: Adaptations

 Eça's works have been also adapted on Brazilian television.
 In 1988 Rede Globo produced O Primo Basílio in 35 episodes.
 Later, in 2007, a movie adaptation of the same novel was made by director Daniel Filho.
-In 2001 Rede Globo produced an acclaimed adaptation of Os Maias as a television serial in 40 episodes.
+In 2001 Rede Globo produced an acclaimed adaptation of Os Maias as a television series in 40 episodes.

 A movie adaptation of O Mistério da Estrada de Sintra was produced in 2007.
 The director had shortly before directed a series inspired in a whodunit involving the descendants of the original novel's characters (Nome de Código Sintra, Code Name Sintra), and some of the historical flashback scenes (reporting to the book's events) of the series were used in the new movie.
 The movie was more centered on Eça's and Ramalho Ortigão's writing and publishing of the original serial and the controversy it created and less around the book's plot itself.

 In September 2014, film director João Botelho released the film Os Maias based on the novel with the same name Os Maias.
 The film cost a million and a half euros, having €600,000 from the Instituto do Cinema e Audiovisual (ICA), €170,000 from Câmara Municipal de Lisboa, €120,000 from Agência Nacional do Cinema (Ancine, the Brazilian akin from ICA), and a good part from Montepio Geral, as well as the purchase by RTP of the rights for the mini-series.
-The filming happened between October 14 and December 22 in 2013, and was shot in Ponte de Lima, Celorico de Basto, Guimarães and Lisbon.
+The filming happened between 14 October and 22 December in 2013, and was shot in Ponte de Lima, Celorico de Basto, Guimarães and Lisbon.

 Galleon Theatre Company, the resident producing company at the Greenwich Playhouse, London, has staged theatre adaptations by Alice de Sousa of Eça de Queiroz' novels.
 In 2001 the company presented Cousin Basílio, and in 2002 The Maias.